-The new bridge will be 2-lane structure with 10-foot lanes, 2-foot shoulders with appropriate curve widening and 2' railing offsets.
-Bridge construction will consist of precast, pre-stressed concrete bulb-teen girders set on cast in-place concrete abutments founded on steel piles.
-Upon the precast girders, a single span cast-in place concrete deck. will be constructed.
+The new bridge will be a 2-lane structure with 10-foot lanes, 2-foot shoulders with appropriate curve widening, and 2' railing offsets.
+Bridge construction will consist of precast, pre-stressed concrete bulb-teen girders set on cast-in-place concrete abutments founded on steel piles.
+Upon the precast girders, a single-span cast-in-place concrete deck. will be constructed.

 The new bridge approach realignment shifts the roadway to the south of the existing alignment, with the new bridge about 600 feet south (downstream) of the existing bridge.

-One of four precast girders moving into place to lifted by cranes onto the abutments
+One of four precast girders moving into place to be lifted by cranes onto the abutments.

 The two cranes lift the girder into its final position.

 With the four girders now in place on the abutments, work to form the concrete deck begins.